When companies try to build a hot desking policy (or desk sharing), they typically run into a few big issues:

-Fortunately, a few simple etiquette guidelines can help you avoid these issues and still take advantage of hot desking’s benefits like increased flexibility and more efficient space usage.
+Fortunately, a few simple etiquette guidelines can help you avoid these issues and still take advantage of hot desking’s benefits like increased flexibility and more efficient office space usage.

 We’ll also discuss a few essential things your company must do, before trying out hot desking (or hybrid work, in general).

 Also, make sure to remind people not to leave documents containing personal information on shared desks.
 Leaving those around for everyone to see can lead to massive issues, both for the employee and the company.
 Enforcing this rule is a lot easier if you have lockers or a storage area where employees can leave personal belongings.

 When you’re switching desks often, it’s easy to forget that people around you perform different tasks and have various requirements.
 That’s why the office can easily become hectic – one person starts talking loudly, others follow suit and before long you can’t hear your thoughts.

 While it might be useful to implement more specific rules (like to book a room for meetings or brainstorming sessions), just asking people to be mindful can do a lot of good.
 Plus, it’s a good idea to have fewer strict rules, so people still have some freedom to choose how they work.